BlockchainCommons/www.blockchaincommons.com/_posts/2023-09-26-Least-Necessary.md

 At its core, the principle of least privilege is all about limiting the damage that can be caused by a security breach.
 This principle stipulates that each user, program, or system component should have only the minimum set of permissions required to perform their respective functions.
 In other words, if a user does not need access to a particular file, system resource, or network device to perform their job, then they should not have access to it.
 By limiting the access of each user or component to only what is necessary, the system as a whole becomes more resilient to attack.

+"It also reduces the number of potential interactions among privileged programs to the minimum for correct operation, so that unintentional, unwanted, or improper uses of privilege are less likely to occur.
+Thus, if a question arises related to misuse of a privilege, the number of programs that must be audited is minimized." [—Jerry Saltzer & Michael Schroeder, "The Protection of Information in Computer Systems"](https://bitstreamllc.com/assets/documents/the-protection-of-information-in-computer-systems-saltzer-schroeder.pdf)
+{: .notice--info}

 The principle of least privilege can be applied to a wide range of security domains, including access control, network security, and application security.
 In access control, for example, least privilege means that each user should be granted only the permissions necessary to perform their job functions, and no more.
 In network security, least privilege means that each network device should be configured to only allow the traffic that is necessary for its specific function, and no more.
 In application security, least privilege means that each application should be designed to only access the resources and data that are necessary to perform its intended function, and no more.

 ## Principle of Least Authority